iron0012/tdhopper.com/content/pages/About Me.md

 ### Teaching Experience

 I was a lecture assistant and instructor in grad school.
+I independently taught Calc 1 once and Calc 2 twice.
 To this day, lecturing on math is one of my favorite things I've ever done.

 #### North Carolina State University